 The most logical choice may not be your best course of action.
 During those times, either you follow your gut feeling or decide to dismiss it.
-When you’re in the moment, going with your hunch takes trust and courage.
+When you’re in the moment, acting on your hunch requires trust and courage.

 Theory and research guide you down a logical, strategic path.
-However, even science and research gets disproved as new evidence emerges.
+Over time, even science and research is disproved as new evidence emerges.
 Sometimes you need to disregard the data when your gut instinct pulls you in the opposite direction.

 Different names, same game

 Whether you call it a gut feeling, a hunch, ESP, sense of knowing, or a thought which suddenly pops into your mind, they are all one and the same.
 Intuition.

 Learn to recognize your gut feeling.
 It’s worthy of your attention.